wp-plugins/checkfront-wp-booking/readme.txt

 1. Booking Interface integrated into Wordpress
 2. Checkfront Dashboard

+== Upgrade Notice ==

+= 2.5.2 =

+  * Added support for v2.0 Booking Interface.
+Includes more configuration options, advanced checkout, improved browser support and mode.  **IMPORTANT**: Once the update is complete, you must go to the plugin setup in Wordpress and switch from the Legacy 1.0 interface, to 2.0.

 == Changelog ==

-= 2.7.1 =

-* Moved setup to Wordpress plugin page.
-* Added setup video.

-= 2.7 =

-* Retired legacy booking interface (v1.0) -- replaced with v2.0.
-* Updated settings page.
-* Added sidebar widget for v2.

-= 2.6 =

-Updated Widget library.
-Increased permissions required to configure plugin.

-= 2.5.6 =

-Fixed issue with IE 9, and WP paragraph formating.

-= 2.5.5 =
-Updated v2.0 Widget library.
-Fixed issue with v1 droplet call.

-= 2.5.3 =
+* June 27  2012*:
   * Split out CheckfrontWidget class so it can be used on its own.
 Added custom template sample.
 Fixed issue with category filter.

-= 2.5 =
+* June 25  2012*:
   * Added support for v2.0 Checkout.
-Includes more configuration options, improved interfaced and payment integration.
+Includes more configuration options.

-= 1.5 =
+* *May 11 2010*:
   * Removed "Online Bookings by Checkfront" link

-= 1.3 =
+* *Apr 29 2010*:
   * Added the ability to filter booking pages by category or item id.
   * Upgraded to latest API.

-= 1.2 =
+* *Mar 21 2010*:
   * Added sidebar widget.
   * Improved calendar navigation.
   * Better theme integration.

-= 1.1 =
+* *Feb 28 2010*:
   * Fixed php shortcode issue.

-= 1.0 =
+* *Feb 24 2010*:
   * Updated screenshots
   * Removed legacy invoice insert.

-= 0.9 =
+* *Feb 18 2010*:
   * Moved to new 0.9 Checkfront API
   * Now supports framed version of booking window should the theme interfere with the plugin
   * Removed search widget: search functionality has been moved to main booking interface  - will reappear in another format.
+* *Nov 30 2009*:
  * Improved compatibility fixes.

-= 0.8 =
+* *Nov 13 2009*:
  * Made compatible with wordpress 2.5+.
  * No longer loads remote javascript site wide, only on an embedded booking page.
  * Improved warning messages and admin settings.
  * Moved admin settings to plugin menu.

-== Upgrade Notice ==

-= 2.7.1 =

-Replaced legacy interface, added new setup video.

-= 2.6 =

-Improved ssl support, v2 interface and upgraded permissions.

-= 2.5.5 =

-Added support for v2.0 Booking Interface.
-Includes more configuration options, advanced checkout, improved browser support and mode.  **IMPORTANT**: Once the update is complete, you must go to the plugin setup in Wordpress and switch from the Legacy 1.0 interface, to 2.0.
+* *Nov 6 2009*: Updated readme, small IE fix.
+* *Nov 5 2009*: Initial public beta.